Buffalo General Medical Center

 Buffalo, NY 14203

 Kaleida Health’s cardiac programs were built on innovation and a strong pioneering spirit.
-In 1948, the area’s first cardiac catheterization lab opened at Buffalo General, and in 1958, Western New York’s first open heart surgery was performed at the General.
+In 1948, the area’s first cardiac catheterization lab opened at Buffalo General.
+In 1958, the hospital performed the first open-heart surgery in Western New York.

 The history of the former Millard Fillmore Gates Circle Hospital is also marked by many significant “firsts. ” It's most notable "first" was the successful implantation of a cardiac pacemaker into a human.

-Kaleida Health’s hospitals boast the latest, state-of-the-art technology, surgeons who are experts in the diagnosis and treatment of cardiac conditions, and multidisciplinary cardiac teams who provide patients with high quality, compassionate care.
+Kaleida Health’s hospitals boast the best technology, experts in the diagnosis and treatment of cardiac conditions and injuries, and cardiac teams who provide patients with high quality, compassionate care.